joelburget/berkeley-quorum/presentation.md

 ^ Clusters of 3 and 5 are typical in traditional raft deployments

-^ TODO: add max size
+^ tested with dozens of nodes

 ^ note that quorum is not Quorum